What Knowledge Is

 Four Kinds of Knowledge

 One definition, then — but not one kind.
-Patterns can reduce entropy in structurally different ways, and running the kinds together produces some of epistemology’s most persistent confusions.
-Four categories cover the territory.
+Patterns can reduce uncertainty in structurally different ways.
+Four categories provide a useful, non-exhaustive map.

-Empirical knowledge is knowledge of which branch you are in: whether you carry the genetic variant, whether it will rain tomorrow, what a historical actor’s motives were.
-This is the native domain of Credence and Bayesian updating — probabilistic through and through, with each new observation trimming the set of timelines consistent with your evidence.
-The taxonomy of what, exactly, an agent can be uncertain about is richer than it first appears, and I map it in the varieties of uncertainty.
+Empirical knowledge concerns contingent conditions: whether you carry a genetic variant, whether it will rain tomorrow, or what evidence supports an account of a historical actor’s motives.
+This is a natural domain for graded Credence and statistical updating.
+Under QBU some such uncertainty can be modeled as self-location among records, but the category does not depend on that interpretation.
+The taxonomy of what an agent can be uncertain about is richer than it first appears, and I map it in the varieties of uncertainty.

 Sharply drawn is not exhaustively drawn, though, and the boundary has honest hybrid cases.
 A parameterized theory — general relativity plus a Hubble constant, particle physics plus a dark-matter density — is an explanatory framework wrapped around an empirical dial: the framework answers to criticism while the parameter answers to Bayes.
 Historical interpretation blends the two the other way, running general explanatory machinery (economics, sociology, evolutionary psychology) over irreducibly branch-specific gaps in the record.
 The categories are joints in the territory, not a demand that every specimen fall on one side.

 Tacit knowledge — the bicycle, the violin, the seasoned diagnostician’s hunch — is embodied, implicit, and resistant to explicit formulation.
-It passed the stress test above on the same terms as everything else, and that is the point of listing it as a full category rather than a footnote: the definition never required knowledge to be statable, only to be encoded and reliable.
+It passed the stress test above on the same terms as everything else.
+The definition never required knowledge to be statable, only to be encoded and reliable, so tacit knowledge belongs in the full taxonomy rather than a footnote.

 The typology also explains why the classical definition was doomed.
 Justified true belief was reverse-engineered from one category — explicit, propositional, single-timeline empirical claims — and then declared the essence of the whole.
 Tacit knowledge fails its belief clause, formal knowledge trivializes its truth clause, explanatory knowledge strains its justification clause, and Gettier cases break it even on its home turf.
 Entropy reduction covers all four kinds without strain because it is a claim about what knowledge does, not about the format it comes in.